mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

 > **Note:** If both significant and fractional digit limits are specified then formatting depends on the [`roundingPriority`](#roundingpriority).

+#### Using FractionDigits and IntegerDigits

 The integer and fraction digit properties indicate the number of digits to display before and after the decimal point, respectively.
-If the value to display has fewer integer digits than specified it will be zero prefixed.
+If the value to display has fewer integer digits than specified it will be zero prefixed to the expected number.
 If it has fewer fractional digits it will be zero suffixed.
 Both cases are shown below: